-- 183. The high needs block supports provision for pupils and students with special educational needs (SEN) and disabilities (SEND), from age 0 to 25, and alternative provision (AP) for pupils who, because of exclusion, illness or other reasons, cannot receive their education in mainstream schools. - 184.
-The high needs funding 2019 to 2020: operational guide provides more information on how the funding arrangements work for all types of provision. - 185.
-Details of the new national funding formula for high needs were published last year.
-Provisional high needs block allocations for 2019 to 2020 were published, alongside technical notes explaining the calculations, and updated DSG allocations for 2019 to 2020 have been published. - 186.
-For 2019 to 2020, the funding formula includes a funding floor that provides a minimum 1.0% increase to the amount of its DSG that it planned to spend on high needs in 2017 to 2018 on a per-head of population basis.
+180. The high needs block supports provision for pupils and students with special educational needs (SEN) and disabilities (SEND), from age 0 to 25, and alternative

+181. The high needs funding 2018 to 2019: operational guide provides more information on how the funding arrangements work for all types of provision.
+This will be updated for 2019 to 2020 in September 2018.

+182. Details of the new national funding formula for high needs were published last year.
+Provisional high needs block allocations for 2019 to 2020 have now been published, alongside technical notes explaining the calculations.

+183. For 2019 to 2020, the funding formula includes a funding floor that provides a minimum 1.0% increase to the amount of its DSG that it planned to spend on high needs in 2017 to 2018 on a per head of population basis.
 This will apply to every local authority that is not receiving more than that level of increase under the rest of the formula.
 It is important to note that the funding floor and gains calculations do not take account of changes to the basic entitlement factor amounts as a result of pupil number changes, or of the import export adjustments.
-Both of these elements of the formula have been updated and will be subject to further updates in the first half of 2019 as follows: - 186.1.
+Both of these elements of the formula will be subject to updates in December 2018 and in the first half of 2019 as follows:

+- 183.1.
 An adjustment will be made to reflect changes between the 2017 to 2018 and 2018 to 2019 academic years in the number of pupils and students in maintained special schools and special academies.
 This adjustment will be made through an update of the pupil and student numbers used in the basic entitlement factor in the high needs national funding formula.
-This factor generates £4,000 in respect of each pupil or student in these types of specialist provision, so if the total number in a local authority changes, this affects the amount of funding in their high needs block allocation. - 186.2.
+This factor generates £4,000 in respect of each pupil or student in these types of specialist provision, so if the total number in a local authority changes, this affects the amount of funding in their high needs block allocation. - 183.2.
 There is also an import and export adjustment in the high needs national funding formula.
-This is a net adjustment of £6,000 per pupil or student which reflects any imbalance between the number of pupils and students who live outside the local authority area but attend schools and colleges in the area, and those who live in the local authority area but who are placed by the authority in schools or colleges elsewhere. - 187.
-Details of these adjustments are available in the high needs national funding formula tables and are available in the high needs block NFF: technical note.
-The underlying data used in the latest 2018 to 2019 adjustments is available to local authorities via document exchange. - 188.
-Further information about these adjustments is available in the high needs funding 2019 to 2020: operational guide.
+This is a net adjustment of £6,000 per pupil or student which reflects any imbalance between the number of pupils and students who live outside the local authority area but attend schools and colleges in the area, and those who live in the local authority area but who are placed by the authority in schools or colleges elsewhere.

+184. Details of these adjustments are available in the high needs national funding formula tables and are available in the technical note.
+The underlying data used in the latest 2018 to 2019 adjustments is available to local authorities via the document exchange.

+185. Further information about these adjustments will be available in the high needs operational guide to be published in September 2018.